The first record in Gwinear is

 Katheren Calensowe, 14th June 1612

-Patience Calensowe, 24th June 1612
+Patience Calensowe,

-Elizabeth Kalensowe, 5th February
+Elizabeth Kalensowe,

 There was a stray child, Margery Kalensewe, christened in Gwinear in 1605, the daughter of William.
 She is likely to be the daughter of William and Margerie of Uny Lelant.